-In April 2018 the Metropolitan Washington Airports Authority (MWAA) began operating a staging lot for transportation network companies (TNCs, which include Uber and Lyft) on South Eads Street.
-MWAA relocated the lot to the Eads Street site to make room for their Project Journey construction project, but the move has resulted in increased traffic congestion in this area.
+In April 2018 the Metropolitan Washington Airports Authority (MWAA) began operating a staging lot for transportation network companies on South Eads Street.
+MWAA relocated the lot to the Eads Street site to make room for their Project Journey construction project, but the move resulted in increased traffic congestion in this area.

-County Transportation staff have developed interim solutions for mitigating the traffic situation by shifting some of the TNC lot’s access from South Eads Street to Route 1.
-This solution requires approvals from the Virginia Department of Transportation (VDOT) which is responsible for the operation of Route 1.
-In addition to these interim solutions, the County is working with MWAA to identify additional mitigation strategies.
+County Transportation staff developed interim solutions for mitigating the traffic situation by shifting some of the TNC lot’s access from South Eads Street to Route 1.
+This solution required approvals from the Virginia Department of Transportation (VDOT) which is responsible for the operation of Route 1.
+In addition to these interim solutions, the County worked with MWAA to identify additional mitigation strategies.

 Phase 1 – Open the TNC lot’s driveway to Route 1, to shift most of the lot’s outbound traffic from South Eads Street to the Route 1 ramp to the airport

 Implemented in October 2018

-- County installed temporary traffic signal on Route 1
+- County installed temporary traffic signal at Route 1 and 27th Street South

 - MWAA fine-tuned lot’s configuration and trimmed trees that cause sight distance concern

 - County is monitoring the traffic signal operation and will make timing adjustments as necessary

 - County continues monitoring, enforcement